FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Evaluation

 \subsection{Bug Discovery Effectiveness}

 To evaluate the practical effectiveness of \toolname, we conducted a systematic fuzzing campaign on five representative open-source DBMSs.
-In total, \toolname\ discovered 37 distinct bugs, among which 29 have been confirmed by vendors and 9 have been assigned CVE identifiers.
-As summarized in Table~\ref{tab:bugs}, 14 issues have already been fixed, while the remaining ones are scheduled for upcoming releases.
-Notably, 7 of the confirmed bugs are related to under-tested DBMS special features, such as \texttt{GTID}, \texttt{PROCEDURE}, and \texttt{INSTALL COMPONENT}, demonstrating \toolname’s ability to explore feature-specific execution paths that are rarely exercised by existing fuzzers.
+In total, \toolname\ discovered 64 distinct bugs, among which 60 have been confirmed by vendors and 9 have been assigned CVE identifiers.
+As summarized in Table~\ref{tab:bugs}, 31 issues have already been fixed, while the remaining ones are scheduled for upcoming releases.
+Notably, 27 of the confirmed bugs are related to under-tested DBMS special features.
+This observation suggests that \toolname\ does not merely improve generic SQL fuzzing coverage, but is particularly effective at exposing failures rooted in feature-specific and under-explored DBMS behaviors.

 Beyond long-term bug discovery, we further compare fuzzing effectiveness under a fixed 24-hour budget.
-As shown in Figure~\ref{fig:coverage}, \toolname\ consistently outperforms all baselines across all evaluated DBMSs in terms of newly discovered execution edges.
-The performance gap is particularly evident on MySQL, MariaDB, and PostgreSQL, where \toolname\ achieves several times higher coverage than the strongest baseline.
-On SQLite and ClickHouse, the advantage is less pronounced, which can be attributed to the lightweight feature set of SQLite and the highly optimized execution engine of ClickHouse, where EET benefits from generating deeply nested analytical queries.
-Nevertheless, \toolname\ still achieves the highest overall coverage across all systems.
+As shown in Figure~\ref{fig:coverage}, \toolname\ consistently outperforms all baselines across the evaluated DBMSs in terms of newly discovered execution edges.
+The advantage is especially pronounced on MySQL, MariaDB, and PostgreSQL, where \toolname\ achieves substantially higher coverage than the strongest baseline.
+On SQLite and ClickHouse, the margin is smaller.
+This is likely because SQLite exposes a relatively lightweight feature space, while ClickHouse already benefits from EET's generation of deeply nested analytical queries.
+Even so, \toolname\ still attains the highest overall coverage across all five systems.

-To examine how this coverage advantage translates into concrete vulnerability discovery, Table~\ref{tab:mysql-24bugs} presents a breakdown of unique MySQL bugs discovered within 24 hours.
-Among the evaluated baselines, only EET uncovers a limited number of bugs, while none of the baselines discover any feature-related vulnerabilities.
-In contrast, \toolname\ consistently exposes both feature-related and non-feature-related bugs within the same time budget.
-This result highlights a fundamental capability gap between \toolname\ and existing fuzzers: while prior approaches can occasionally detect generic crashes, they lack the ability to synthesize and evolve stateful, feature-specific SQL programs required to exercise under-tested DBMS functionality.
+To understand how this coverage advantage translates into concrete vulnerability discovery, Table~\ref{tab:mysql-24bugs} reports deduplicated MySQL bugs discovered within 24 hours and shows which fuzzers were able to trigger each bug.
+Among the evaluated baselines, only EET uncovers a limited number of bugs, while none of the baselines expose feature-related vulnerabilities in this setting.
+In contrast, \toolname\ consistently triggers both feature-related and non-feature-related bugs under the same time budget.
+This result indicates an important capability gap between \toolname\ and prior DBMS fuzzers: although existing approaches can occasionally detect generic crashes, they are considerably less effective at constructing and evolving the semantically valid, state-sensitive SQL sequences required to exercise under-tested DBMS functionality.